Brian-Pho/Textbook-Notes/content/posts/books/the-book-of-why/index.md

 ## Chapter 4: Confounding and Deconfounding: Or, Slaying the Lurking Variable

-- Confounding bias: when a variable influences both the cause and the effect.
+- *Confounding bias*: when a variable influences both the cause and the effect.
 ![Figure 4.1](figure4-1.png)
-- Randomized controlled trial (RCT): an experiment where the group is randomly split into a test group and control group.
+- *Randomized controlled trial (RCT)*: an experiment where the group is randomly split into a test group and control group.
 - The whole art and practice of scientific experimentation is comprised in the skillful interrogation of Nature.
 - Nature is like a genie that answers exactly the question we pose and not necessarily the one we intend to ask.
 - RCTs bring two benefits